Lumbini/Noise_Filters/README.md

-# Robotics Engineer - Entry/Mid Level Challenge
 ## Lumbini Parnas
+### Robotics Engineer - Entry/Mid Level Challenge
 ### July 11 2017

-**ADD DESCRIPTION**

-## To run the tests please use the following commands in your terminal.
+### To run the tests please use the following commands in your terminal.
-	* python TestRangeFilter.py
+	python TestRangeFilter.py
-	* python TestTemporalMedianFilter.py
+	python TestTemporalMedianFilter.py

-## Design Approach and considerations:
-	*
+The goal of this project was to create 2 filters to reduce the noise present in data received by a LIDAR.
+Python 2.7 was used to complete the project.
+A test driven development approach was taken to ensure accuracy of the filters.